swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-19-retrain-the-model-from-new-data-with-dvc-sync.md

-# Chapter 15: Import existing data to Label Studio
+# Chapter 19: Retrain the model from new data with DVC Sync

 ??? info "You want to take over from this chapter?
 Collapse this section and follow the instructions below."